A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Background and derivation of -and- inversion

 \section{Background and derivation of $PV_e$-and-$M$ inversion}

 In this section we discuss the PQG equations in more detail since that model is recent and not yet well-known in the mathematical community.
 In particular we provide a derivation of $PV_e$-and-$M$ inversion in both its form \eqref{eq:PV_M} and \eqref{eq:PV_M_min0}.
+We omit any considerations of the dynamics of the PQG equations here, which is a rich and complex problem in and of itself.
+For the sake of completeness we record the dynamic equations in \fref{Appendix}{sec:pqg}.

 In order to motivate the form taken by $PV_e$-and-$M$ inversion, we will first discuss how $PV$ inversion arises in the dry case.
 We will then see how these arguments are modified once moisture is incorporated as per the PQG model introduced in \cite{PQG2017}.
 This will enable us to make the form of $PV_e$-and-$M$ inversion precise and to state the main results we obtain pertaining to the solvability of that inversion.